JetBrains/kotlin/libraries/tools/gradle/regression-benchmarks/Readme.md

 All scripts should run via related Gradle task which could be found in "Gradle Regression Benchmark tasks" task group.

 ### Adding benchmark for new user-project

+_**Before adding a new project, consider checking existing one** - they possibly may cover the case you want to check.
+New project should provide unique build setup/codebase that is not covered by existing projects._

 All scripts are using infrastructure provided by [template](../regression-benchmark-templates/Readme.md).